 - Use expert guidelines and the scientific literature to identify gene-drug pairs that may have sufficient evidence for implementation into clinical practice

-- Interpret genetic test results into clinically actionable recommendations for patients and fellow clinicians
+- Interpret genetic test results into clinically actionable recommendations for patient and clinicians OR design a research project to answer a clinical question in the field of personalized medicine.

 Eligibility Requirements